Arnold Strangeness of surface immersions: Proofs

 As in the previous cases, we compute the $\ind$ of the triple points as follows:

 Consequently, we obtain:

 \end{proof}

 We now complete a proof of Theorem~\ref{thmSurface}. \begin{proof} First, $\St$ is preserved under any jump \textup{(E)} and any jump \textup{(H)}, since no triple points are involved in these moves.
-Second, by Proposition~\ref{Prop:Tmove}, $\Stwo$ is preserved under any jump \textup{(T)}.
-Third, Proposition~\ref{Prop:Qmove} implies that each jump \textup{(Q)} changes the value of $\St$ by an odd number, that is, the change is congruent to $1$ modulo $2$, which completes the proof of the claim. \end{proof}
+Second, by Proposition~\ref{Prop:Tmove}, $\St$ changes by $2\ind(t)$ under the jump \textup{(T)}, where this $t$ refers to one of the two triple points that appear or disappear in a single (\textup{T}).
+Third, Proposition~\ref{Prop:Qmove} implies that each jump \textup{(Q)} changes the value of $\St$ as in the Table~\ref{table:ValueOnly}: